Xavier-Lam/JAV.bundle/README.md

 ## Changelog
+### 2024-04-20
+Since [JAVLibrary](https://javlibrary.com) reenabled cloudflare challenge and [cloudscrapper](https://github.com/VeNoMouS/cloudscraper/tree/master) has not support the new challenge, I used a workaround by manual filling the User-Agent and challenge cookie in configuration page to bypass the challenge.

 ### 2022-09-06
 I refactored my code completely for a better maintenance and optimized the matching strategy.
 The naming pattern for video id had been changed, so if you add a new version to a video, this version will be regarded as a newly added video with the same name with the old one.